Skip to main content

 ANC (active noise-cancelling) technology needs additional power to run its processing chipset.
 That’s why it’s normal to see a big difference in battery life with and without noise cancellation enabled.

-Sometimes it can result in battery lasting half as much, which is a pretty significant hit.
+Sometimes it can result in a battery lasting half as much, which is a pretty significant hit.
 Did you forget to charge the battery?
 No ANC for you.

 Sensitive to wind noise

 One of the known problems of noise cancellation is strong winds.
 When strong winds are blowing and making sounds, your microphones pick it up and make a whole mess of the sound.
-Like the wind you hear when making calls.
+Like the wind, you hear when making calls.

 This is why noise-cancelling headphones are not recommended for use in the outside world and are extremely frustrating in that situation.